cmu-mars/cmu-robotics/documents/p2-cp3.md

 ## Overview

+This challenge problem will demonstrate major advances in our capability to adapt to perturbations such as software component failure or environmental change.

-This challenge problem is an evolution of Phase 1 Challenge Problem 1 that in Phase 2 will focus on applying adaptations to the software of the robot as it performs missions.
-Regardless of the source of changes that BRASS-enabled systems will encounter, in many systems these changes will have to be applied during system operation.
-Current self adaptive systems are typically limited to selecting from pre-determined plans for adapting to specific responses - in the context of BRASS and for long-lived software, these adaptations will need to be discovered when the system is in operation.
-Adaptation discovery will be based on relational and probabilistic multi-objective planning over the software / hardware configurations of the robot in response to changes to characteristics of the software (unreliable components, failing sensors) and environment (resource changes, characteristics in the environment).
+Today's self-adaptive systems are typically limited to selecting from pre-determined plans for adapting to specific responses.
+In BRASS--and for long-lived software in general--these adaptations will need to be discovered when the system is in operation.
+We use relational and probabilistic multi-objective planning to consider a wide range of adaptations including:
+ * software configuration
+ * software component parameters
+ * mission adaptations

+Changing software configuration on-line is difficult because components must be taken down and others restarted in an orderly way.
+Most past work does not consider adaptations based on software configuration; the little work that does is based on pre-determined adaptation plans, not online discovery.
+Prior work also has not considered combination of software configuration adaptations with parameter adaptation and mission adaptation; this creates both modeling and scalability challenges.

 ### Research Questions being Addressed

 - Can the optimal architectural structure of a system (with respect to the satisfaction of mission goals) be generated with multi-objective planning?
 Can we use this to manage change to the structure of the software on-line?
 - How can we manage the interplay between constraints on structure, behavior, and quality when adapting software?
 - Modern CPS are a combination of models; how can we represent global constraints over multiple models and use them to help guarantee correctness and quality of software change plans?
+- How accurate are the predicted effects of adaptations?
 - What proportion of techniques can be used on line vs. needs to be done off-line?

 ### Exploring the Research Questions through the Test